How to make a Christmas Day packed lunch

 Not everyone gets to spend Christmas Day on the sofa.
-Pack a lunchbox full of traditional Christmas food that’s been adapted for those who’ll be spending their day hard at work.
+Pack a lunchbox full of traditional festive food that’s been adapted for those who’ll be spending their day hard at work.

 Picture the scene: a roaring fire, presents being passed around the tree, raising toasts at the big family meal and enjoying a snooze on the sofa.
-A dream Christmas for some, but for others their Christmas Day will be compromised somewhat by having to work.
+It's a dream Christmas, but for some, Christmas Day will be compromised by having to work.

-From transport and hospitality workers to the emergency services, there are many who can't stop grafting because it's the 25th December.
-Salute their services with a portable piece of traditional Christmas that they can enjoy at their workplace…
+From transport and hospitality workers to the emergency services, there are many who can't stop grafting because it's 25 December.
+So if you're foregoing Christmas dinner for business as usual, we salute your services with a portable meal that can be enjoyed at the workplace.

-Our ideas are based on there being nowhere to heat up your packed lunch, but if you do have access to a microwave, invest in a good piece of Tupperware and take along a rustic wintry soup.
-Our sausage minestrone will keep you going through the afternoon, or dip into the cheeseboard early and make a classic broccoli and Stilton blend.
+Our ideas are based on there being nowhere to heat your lunch, but if you do have access to a microwave, invest in a good piece of Tupperware and take along a wintry soup.
+Our celeric, hazelnut & truffle soup makes a luxuriously silky starter, or dip into the cheeseboard early with a classic broccoli & stilton blend.

 The ultimate Christmas sandwich

-The ceremony of eating a full roast dinner is the focal point of Christmas Day for many, so a sandwich is going to struggle to compete.
-Hopefully you’ll be returning home to a plated up portion of dinner, so keep lunch light and festive in a seasonal sarnie with some serious layering action.
+Eating a full roast dinner is the focal point of Christmas Day for many, so a sandwich will struggle to compete.
+Hopefully you’ll be returning home to leftovers, so keep lunch light and festive with a seasonal sarnie.

-We love a sandwich at BBC Good Food, and relish the chance to practice our assembly skills.
-Firstly, choose your bread wisely.
-As you want to pack your sandwich full of wintry layers, a flimsy slice of white isn’t going to cut it.
-Try sturdy sourdough or a crusty ciabatta and toast the inside to create a seal to prevent sogginess.
+We love a sandwich and relish the chance to practice our assembly skills.
+First, choose your bread wisely.
+A flimsy slice of white isn’t going to cut it – try sturdy sourdough or crusty ciabatta and toast to prevent sogginess.

-Go the whole hog and assemble a full Christmas dinner.
+Why not go for a Christmas dinner-inspired filling?
 If the joint hasn't been roasted, buy a small amount of turkey mince and make thin burgers the night before.
-This recipe contains very festive carrots and apricots, but ramp up the seasoning with some sage or parsley.
-If you prefer slices of meat, pick up some ready-roasted chicken breast as buying a whole turkey breast to roast might be excessive.
+Our easy turkey burger recipe contains carrots and apricots, but you could ramp up the seasoning with some sage or parsley.
+If you prefer slices of meat, pick up some ready-roasted chicken breast as an alternative.

-Make up a winter slaw to add crunch.
-Use a small amount of the vegetables being used for the Christmas dinner.
-Even shredded, raw sprouts would work – they have a lighter texture than sliced cabbage.
-If stuffing balls are waiting in the fridge for the big day, you could nab one, flatten it and roast it, or make up a portion of shop-bought stuffing if you want an easier life.
+Make up a winter slaw to add crunch using Christmassy veg.
+Shredded raw sprouts have a lighter texture than sliced cabbage, so they work well for a base.
+If stuffing balls are waiting in the fridge for the big day, you could nab one, flatten it and roast it, or make up a portion of shop-bought stuffing if you like.

 When it comes to garnishes, there are plenty of chutney choices.
-However consider the fact that some of them might leach water and ruin the bread.
-Try spreading cranberry jelly or relish between a meat and vegetable layer.
+But, some might cause the bread to get too soggy.
+You could try spreading cranberry jelly or relish between a meat and vegetable layer – our cranberry & sweet chilli jam is the perfect texture and gives extra flavour.
 Pick up some vegetable crisps to serve on the side.

-Put your ham in to roast a day early and make it your Christmas Eve meal.
-We have plenty of recipes and tips to help you with this.
-The next day, assemble a Christmas Ploughman's platter in your lunchbox: Thick slices of ham, a winter slaw (the maple candied nuts are optional), slices of strong cheddar cheese, crusty bread and some pickled beetroot sealed in a food bag.
+Put your ham in to roast a day early for your Christmas Eve meal – use our guide on how to prepare gammon and ham if you need advice.
+As well as tasting simply divine, our sticky stem ginger & mustard glazed ham will keep well for the next day.
+In the morning, assemble a Christmas ploughman's platter in your lunchbox including thick slices of ham, a winter slaw, slices of strong cheddar cheese, crusty bread and some pickled beetroot sealed in a food bag.

-Get cooking in the lead up to Christmas Day and make yourself a lunchbox pie.
-Shortcrust or filo pastry work best here, as they keep their shape better than puff pastry, and are less likely to go soggy.
+Get cooking in the lead up to Christmas Day and make yourself a pie for your lunchbox.
+Shortcrust or filo pastry works best here, as they'll keep their shape better than puff pastry, and are less likely to go soggy.

-Our four & twenty chicken & ham pie is a savoury sensation, but is one for those with time on their hands.
-Our butter pie is another crowd-pleaser, or try a pork pie filled with pistachio and festive cranberry.
+Our celebratory Christmas pie is a savoury sensation, but is one for those with time on their hands.
+Our cranberry-topped raised pie is another crowd-pleaser, or for a meat-free marvel, try our colourful veg-packed vegan pie.

-If you don’t fancy rustling up a behemoth of a bake, try making individual pies, or make use of versatile sheets of filo pastry and make a batch of samosas.
-Swap the Indian spices of these tikka samosas and flavour the mince with festive cinnamon, rosemary and cranberries.
+If you don’t fancy rustling up a behemoth of a bake, try making individual pies, or use filo pastry to make a batch of samosas.
+Swap the Indian spices of these tikka samosas for festive cinnamon, rosemary and cranberries.

-Create a Christmas Eve supper to remember and have enough left over for your pack-up the next day by slow-cooking a large joint to be shared with friends and family.
-Lamb shoulder with seasonal pomegranate will be just as tender and soft the next day.
-Serve with that trusty lunchbox favourite couscous, jazzed up with apricots and crispy onions.
+Create a Christmas Eve supper to remember with a slow-cooked joint to share, then take the leftovers to work the next day.
+Lamb shoulder with seasonal pomegranate will be just as tender and soft the next day, as will our slow cooker gammon in cola.
+Serve with portable couscous, slow cooked cabbage, apricots and crispy onions.